RamiFareed1989/the_book_store/README.md

 * Adding a upload file section to the **Add Recipe** instead of asking for a URL.
 This can be achieved by using **AWS S3** and connect it to **MongoDB**.
 * Making the Categories page linked to the recipe so once you choose a specific category, you will be redirected to those specific recipes of that specific category.

+## Technologies Used

+In this project I have used several Technologies in order to achieve the end goal:

+* **Python 3:** In order to create the fully functional app that you see!
+* **Flask:** To make it easier to create the different python app.routes to connect.
+* **Materialize:** I used it for the navigation bar, the cards and the footers.
+* **jQuery:** In order to get the Navigation button running and also the delete popup model.
+* **Font-Awesome:** To get the icons for the submission form "Add Recipe"
+* **Google-Font:** To add new fonts.

+## Testing:

+I have conducted multiple tests in order to check the app on feasbility and also on durability, I also used the section of **"Add Recipe"** to add a Recipe and see how it is displayed once added.

+I went first with the delete button without using the modal popup to ask for confirmation before deletion, but than realised after testing that's super easy to delete recipe by mistake.
+Therefor implementing the button is crucial.

+I also asked Family members and collagues at work to go through the website and test it on functionality and they were impressed by its performance and they added some recipes themselves.